-- 94 The board must ensure that proper minutes are kept in relation to all board meetings and meetings of sub-committees. - 95 The minutes to be kept under clause 94 must include the names of those present; and (so far as possible) should be signed by the chairperson of the meeting. - 96 At its discretion the board may (subject to clause 97) make available copies of the minutes referred to in clause 94 to any member of the public requesting them. - 97 The board may exclude from any copy minutes made available to a member of the public under clause 96 any material which the board considers ought properly to be kept confidential on the grounds that allowing access to such material could cause significant prejudice to the interests of the organisation or on the basis that the material contains reference to employee or other matters which it would be inappropriate to divulge.
+- The board must ensure that proper minutes are kept in relation to all board meetings and meetings of sub-committees. - The minutes to be kept under clause 94 must include the names of those present; and (so far as possible) should be signed by the chairperson of the meeting. - 96 [The board shall (subject to clause 97) make available copies of the minutes referred to in clause 94 to any member of the public requesting them.] - 97 [The board may exclude from any copy minutes made available to a member of the public under clause 96 any material which the board considers ought properly to be kept confidential on the grounds that allowing access to such material could cause significant prejudice to the interests of the organisation or on the basis that the material contains reference to employee or other matters which it would be inappropriate to divulge.